Name-shitty-github-profile/simpleai/README.md

-# Talk with an AI in your code is hard?
+# Talking with an AI in your code is hard?
 Isn't it?
 Not anymore with this module !
 <br>
 You can talk with an AI in a couple of lines only !!!!